rutvikk99/synapse/README.md

 ## PowerPoint

-The [PowerPoint](./PowerPoint/) folder PowerPoint templates that contain supportin slides for each session.
-Should you wish to present this materials, you can use them as is, or make ammendments to meet your needs.
+The [PowerPoint](./PowerPoint/) folder contains PowerPoint templates that has supporting slides for each session.
+Should you wish to present these materials, you can use them as is, or make ammendments to meet your needs.